juhasev/sample-ninja-help/member-app-refer-a-friend-settings.md

 ## Refer a friend

-Allows your panelists to invite their friends to join for an extra rewards.
+Refer a friend features let's your panelists to invite their friends to join for an extra rewards.
+You have multiple configuration options in terms how the reward payout takes place.
+To start you need to slider the **Enabled** -toggle to right.

 Configuration options:

+### Locale selecton
+Select in which locale you would like to preview **Refer a Friend** banner.

+### Upload background image
+Recommended size is 900 x 300 pixels.
+We recommend that don't place any text directly into your background image but let **SampleNinja** to overlay the text on your background image.
+This is a requirement if you **Sub Panel** is multilingual.

+### Editing texts
+Simply click on the text to edit.
+The text box support **Markdown**.
+Use the slider below image to adjust position of the text box.

 ### Referee Reward
 Number of reward points paid to the referee when all the configurable settings below are met.